8 Best Shop Vacs for Woodworking 2023 – Top Picks & Reviews

-This model has a 4-gallon capacity with a very user-friendly design.
-And its 4.0 HP motor is very powerful and intuitive of your cleaning needs.
-It is lightweight at 8 pounds, all included and very versatile, completely comfortable for any cleaning anywhere.
+This model has a four-gallon capacity with a very user-friendly design.
+And its 4.0-HP motor is very powerful and intuitive of your cleaning needs.
+It is lightweight at eight pounds, all included and very versatile, completely comfortable for any cleaning anywhere.
 It has a 15-foot cleaning reach and has an extra-large drainage port.

 This unit has an aluminum housing to give it less weight overall, but the aluminum is super thin, and when sucking items, it seems to struggle, the aluminum buckling somewhat.
 It is wildly underpowered despite the motor.
 What’s more, a lot of consumers are getting items that are missing pieces, but customer support is nowhere to be found.

 - Poor design

 This is a huge vac.
 The CRAFTSMAN CMXEVBE17595 has a massive 16-gallon tank with a tremendous 6.5 HP motor.
 If you are looking for heavy-duty, look no further.
 It has a built-in blower that can put everything from dust to grass clippings out of your space with ease.

 The oversized drain makes it easy to do large cleanup.
 The hose will never kink with Craftsman’s Dual-Flex technology giving you 180° of mobility, and that movement is only made better by the heavy-duty casters at the base.
 If you love Craftsman, you will love this vacuum.